What are the best call to action button colors to increase your click rates?

-OptinMonster consistently uses green for all of their primary call-to-action buttons.
+OptinMonster consistently uses green for all of our primary call-to-action buttons.
 Less important buttons (such as the “Subscribe” button in the footer) use a low-contrast blue.
 This way, it is perfectly clear what the user should do: click on the “Get OptinMonster Now” button.

-The Bottom Line on Color
+The Bottom Line on Button Color

 So instead of trying to find the “perfect” color, go for the color that increases the visibility of your call-to-action.
 With this simple and proven approach, you can virtually guarantee an increase in conversions.

 If you’re looking for a surefire way to increase your conversion rate, a practical solution like OptinMonster is just the ticket.
-Rather than making guesses in the dark, OptinMonster will help you to improve your conversion rates with better design, page-level targeting and location-specific in-line forms, easier testing, and clearer analytics.
-Click here to try OptinMonster and dramatically increase your website’s conversions.
+Rather than making guesses in the dark, OptinMonster will help you improve your conversion rates with clearer analytics and easy A/B split testing.